Parallel surface defects, Hecke operators, and quantum Hitchin system: Introduction

-Then, we consider the configuration of parallel surface defects where the canonical surface defect is inserted on top of the regular monodromy surface defect.
-On one hand, the we can regard the two parallel surface defects as undergoing a fusion.
-We show that the resulting surface defect can be viewed as a new regular monodromy surface defects with the monodromy parameters modified, by investigating the constraints on the correlation functions of the two surface defects.
-On the other hand, we verify that these constraints are identical to the constraints on the twisted coinvariants with additional insertion of the twisted vacuum module, which is known to give precisely the action of Hecke modification on the twisted coinvariants \cite{Teschner:2010je,Gaiotto:2021tsq}.
-In the limit $\ve_2 \to 0$, we define the Hecke operator by properly integrating the image of Hecke modification, and show that the result of the integral factorizes by the cluster decomposition.
-This factorization property turns out to be the $\EN=2$ gauge theoretical account of the Hecke eigensheaf property of the vacuum expectation value of the regular monodromy surface defect.
-The \textit{eigenvalue} is determined to be the local system associated to the oper that we constructed from the canonical surface defect.
-Further, we uncover some of the constraints are organized into to the universal opers \cite{Tal:2004} represented on specific module.
-Combining it with the oper constructed from the canonical surface defect, we verify the vacuum expectation value of the regular monodromy surface defect provides common eigenfunctions of the mutually commuting quantum Hamiltonians.
-The eigenvalues are given by the vacuum expectation values of the local chiral observables, which span the space of opers by the result of \cite{Jeong:2018qpc} (and its higher-rank generalization that is established in the present work).
+This factorization property is precisely the $\EN=2$ gauge theoretical account of the Hecke eigensheaf property of the vev of the regular monodromy surface defect.
+In other words, the distinguished elements of the space of twisted coinvariants constructed by the vevs $\boldsymbol\Psi(\mathbf{a})$ of the monodromy surface defect with varying discrete label $\mathbf{n}\in \BZ^{N-1}$ are shown to be the one which diagonalize the action of the Hecke operator.
+That is, for each $\mathbf{n}\in \BZ^{N-1}$ the vev $\boldsymbol\Psi(\mathbf{a})$ is the section of a Hecke eigensheaf.
+Its \textit{eigenvalue} is the oper solution $\chi(\ba;y)$ associated with the oper $\r_\ba$ that we constructed from the canonical surface defect (see \eqref{eq:factor}).

+Further, we uncover the constraints on the correlation function are organized into the \textit{operator-valued} oper equation, where the Laurent coefficients are replaced by the quantum Hamiltonians $(\hat{H}_k)_{k=2}^{N}$ of the quantum Hamiltonians of the Hitchin integrable system (see \eqref{eq:univM}).
+Combining it with the usual oper equation constructed from the canonical surface defect, we verify the vacuum expectation value of the regular monodromy surface defect provides common eigenfunctions of the mutually commuting quantum Hamiltonians $(\hat{H}_k)_{k=2}^{N}$ (see \eqref{eq:spectralfinal}).
+Namely,

+The eigenvalues $(E_k (\ba))_{k=2}^N$ are given by the vacuum expectation values of the local chiral observables, which span the space of opers by the result of \cite{Jeong:2018qpc} (and its higher-rank generalization that is established in the present work).
 This is the $\EN=2$ theoretical derivation of the statement that the Hecke eigensheaf assigned to a ${}^L G_\BC$-oper is the quotient of the sheaf of rings of twisted differential operators on $\text{Bun}_{G_\BC}$ by the ideal generated by the oper \cite{BD1}.
 Our derivation establishes a direct connection between the consequence of the geometric Langlands correspondence on the quantization of Hitchin system and the $\EN=2$ theoretical framework of quantizing integrable systems.